 Before you sign up for it, you may want to ask: “If I were to sustain an injury that prevents me from working, would I be able to pay monthly mortgage payments with the money in my emergency fund for three months, six months, a year or even longer?”

-If the answer is no, a mortgage protection policy may be right for you.
-Some policies cover mortgage payments — for a limited period — if you lose your job or become disabled.
+If the answer is no, a mortgage insurance policy may be right for you.
+Some policies cover payments — for a limited period — if you lose your job or become disabled.
+Alternatively, you can consider disability insurance.
+Disability insurance will definitely cover you in case you become disabled.

 Disadvantages of mortgage protection insurance